1 Start Tashkent

 5 Explore Bukhara's many historical sites.

 We spend two full days exploring Bukhara.
-The best preserved mediaeval city in Central Asia, this UNESCO World Heritage Site dates back over 2,000 years.
+The best preserved medieval city in Central Asia, this UNESCO World Heritage Site dates back over 2,000 years.
 Our city tour takes us to the Lyabi Khauz complex, built in the 16th and 17th centuries, this is the site of the oldest pool of its kind in Central Asia.
 The pool is surrounded by madrasahs and a khanaka (lodging house for travelling Sufis) including the largest madrasah in Bukhara, the 15th century Kukeldash Madrasah.
 We continue on to the Poi-Kalyan religious complex with its 48m Kalyan minaret dating back to the 12th century and the symbol of Bukhara; the large Kalyan Mosque (15th century) with its galleries topped by 288 domes; and the only active madrasah in the city, Bukhara Miri-Arab (16th century).
 Next is the Samanid Mausoleum, the oldest piece of Islamic architecture in Central Asia and burial site of the 10th Century Emir, Ismail Samani.
 Finally we visit the Ark, a 5th century citadel and the oldest building in Bukhara.
 Stay: Kavsar Plaza / Fatimah Hotel or similar.

 6 Another day exploring Bukhara before catching the late afternoon train to Tashkent.